alberthli/frogger/README.md

 ```
 pip install -e .
 ```
-If you have a MOSEK license and would like to activate the MOSEK solver in `Drake`, then place the license file `mosek.lic` in the repository root and
+If you have a MOSEK license and would like to activate the MOSEK solver in `Drake`, then place the license file `mosek.lic` in the repository root and run `setup_mosek.sh`.

 ## Usage
 There are three major components to using FRoGGeR to sample grasps: